New Hampshire

 - Federally issued Driver’s License

 The name on your voter id must match the name on your voter registration record.
+Beginning in June 2026, New Hampshire will no longer accept student IDs.

 New Hampshire permits same-day registration if the voter does not appear on the checklist at the correct polling place and is otherwise properly qualified to vote.